 Australia Awards delivered under the Australian aid program continue a long tradition of development scholarships that have been an important component of the Australian Government's overseas aid program since the 1950s.
 More information, including applicant eligibility criteria can be found on the Australia Awards page.

 The Australian Volunteers for International Development (AVID) program promotes economic growth and poverty reduction in the Indo-Pacific region by assisting host organisations to deliver effective and sustainable development outcomes.

 AVID has a one-stop entry point to Australian volunteering.

 ACIAR’s program in the East Asia region is the largest of all four regions where it operates reflecting the strong bilateral relationships that ACIAR has with countries in East Asia.

 Direct Aid Program (DAP)

-The Direct Aid Program is a small grant scheme that partners with various organisations to support projects which directly contribute to the welfare and the income-generating capacity of poor or disadvantaged groups, or enhance the long-term productivity and sustainability of the physical environment.
+The Direct Aid Program is a small grant scheme that partners with various organisations to support projects which directly contribute to the welfare and the income-generating capacity of poor or disadvantaged groups, or enhances the long-term productivity and sustainability of the physical environment.

 Defence and security cooperation

 Australia's annual bilateral defence cooperation program includes high-level policy talks, training of Philippine defence personnel in Australia, and visits by senior officials.
-The defence relationship is focused on counter terrorism, maritime security and assistance to the Philippines Defence Reform Program.
+The defence relationship is focused on counter-terrorism, maritime security and assistance to the Philippines Defence Reform Program.